Nirvi1/Big-Data-Analytics/README.md

 intensive if a simple pattern is being searched.
 We searched for simple word; hence, Grep is totally I/O intensive here.

+# Results
+TABLE 5.1.
+TIME VALUES OF WORDCOUNT AND GREP Problem/Tool 	Hadoop 	Spark
+Wordcount 	  5522ms 	 1400ms
+Grep 	       5727ms 	500ms

+The graphs below shows that Spark outperforms Hadoop in both the experiments.

 ![alt text]
 # Interactive Mode